bbc/gel/src/components/masthead.md

 </div>
 ```

-The same-page link that reveals and moves focus to the More menu.
+The same-page link is enhanced into an ARIA toggle button where JavaScript is available (similar to the **alerts link**, above).
 Note the two instances of 'More'.
 The first, hidden visually, persistently offers the accessible label to the link.
 The second is removed from screen reader output with `aria-hidden="true"` and provides a visible label only where the viewport can offer the space.
 The 'hamburger' icon replaces the visual text label at narrow viewports.

 #### The search link